jsborjesson/keymail/docs/developing.md

 ghp-import -p site
 ```

-There is also a rake task to quickly build and deploy the docs (the last two commands)
+There is also a rake task to quickly build and deploy the docs (the last two commands):

     rake dev:publish_docs